wp-plugins/dutycalculator-calculate-charge-import-duty-taxes-at-checkout/readme.txt

 DutyCalculator API and plugins are used by many brands and retailers that care about their customer experience, such as Christian Louboutin, Selfridges, Threadless, Farfetch and many more.

 = Coverage =
-DutyCalculator covers 82 countries and over 500,000 products.
+DutyCalculator covers [82 countries](http://www.dutycalculator.com/help_center/what-countries-are-covered-by-the-dutycalculator/) and over [500,000 products](http://www.dutycalculator.com/hs-codes-import-duty-tax-rates-restriction/).

 = Requirements =
-The plugin requires a DutyCalculator API account (go to http://www.dutycalculator.com/compare-plans/) and is made to work with WooCommerce version 2.0.18 and higher.
+The plugin requires a DutyCalculator [API account](http://www.dutycalculator.com/compare-plans/) and is made to work with WooCommerce version 2.0.18 and higher.

 == Installation ==
 The Plugin can be installed directly from the main WordPress Plugin page.